17 Best Things To Do in Florence

 It is a veritable open-air museum made up of historic buildings, including the Palazzo Vecchio and its incredible Sala del Cinquecento, unique monuments, such as the Fountain of Neptune, and magnificent sculptures, with the Loggia dei Langi and its Perseus with the head of Medusa or those of Hercules, Cacus and Michelangelo's David, a replica of the original which, don't forget, you will only find in the Galleria dell'Accademia.

 At night, this square fills with atmosphere, with dozens of Florentines and tourists admiring the beauty of its sculptures.
-Enjoying a pizza sitting on the steps of the square while musicians provide the atmosphere of the Florentine night is a unique (and very inexpensive!) experience.
+Enjoying a pizza sitting on the steps of the square while several musicians provide the atmosphere of the Florentine night is a unique (and very cheap!) experience.
+An ideal plan after touring Florence or after enjoying a pizza cooking class.

 We all like to climb to the highest point of a city to see its panoramic view and take the best souvenir photos.
-Well, that place in Florence is the Piazzale Michelangelo, a viewpoint a bit far from the centre that you can reach on foot or by bus.
+Well, that place in Florence is the Piazzale Michelangelo, a viewpoint a bit far from the centre that you can reach on the Florence tourist bus.

-In addition to the views, which are especially beautiful at sunset, in this square designed in homage to Michelangelo you can admire replicas of some of his greatest sculptures, such as the David and the four statues of the Medici Chapel.
+Besides the views, which are especially beautiful at sunset, in this square designed in homage to Michelangelo you will be able to admire replicas of some of his greatest sculptures, such as the David and the four statues of the Medici Chapel.

 8. Relax in the Boboli Gardens